ShunyangLi/API-Template/README.md

 We already solve this issue, just learn about that.

-The fisrt method is config the app after request.
+The first method is config the app after request.

 ```python
 # Configuring cors requests